-Positive Vibrations Roundtable with Sara Troy and her Guests Danielle Bussone and Kate Strong aired November 10th-16th.
+Positive Vibrations Roundtable with Sara Troy and her Guests Danielle Bussone and Kate Strong aired from November 10th

 Vegan foods are they a fad or a life style? is it all about eating rice cakes or delights we did not even know exists?
 Today we will share some Vegan delights and how choosing a vegan diet can help you live longer and introduce you to some Yummy delights.

 In “Time for Change: Whole Foods For Whole Health!,” Danielle Bussone shows us that becoming vegan is an exciting expedition into a new world of flavours and cultural culinary experiences.
 Whether you wish to fully embrace a WFPB lifestyle or would just like to add healthy foods to your current diet, Bussone arms the reader with mouthwatering, healthy recipes that will make the inclusion of whole foods easy, delicious and restorative.

 Take a listen to her other show for more vegan recipes.